 Embarrassing Slide: Francis put some embarassing photographs of Spangler into a slide show about STDs.
 However, Spangler actually bothers to check the slides before the show, and changes the ones that Francis put in with embarassing pictures of Francis.

-Epic Fail: Two instances.
-The first is the dual stories episode of the family at bowling night.
+The dual stories episode of the family at bowling night.
 In Lois's version, Malcolm fails to get a single strike, even with a lighter ball (labeled Connie).
 In frustration at Lois's attempts to motivate him, Malcolm walks down the lane, right towards the pins, and tosses the ball at them.
 Knocking over none.

 In Hal Sleepwalks we're treated to a montage of all the crappy anniversaries Hal has screwed up.
 In the first, he hired a marching band to play inside their bedroom, seriously freaking Lois out.
 The second, he knocked her unconscious when he emerged from the closet naked with champagne (the door whacked her in the head).
 And in the third and final scene, he's showing Lois two biplanes creating a heart in the sky, which then crash into each other and spiral to the ground.
 When we cut back to present day Hal, he mentions that wasn't even the low point of that day.